https://johnelfick.github.io/school-science-lessons/biology/UNBiolN3S.html#SalviaeleH not found School Science Lessons

 Australian sandalwood, (Santalum spicatum), sandalwood nut, used for agroforestry, Australian native food, Santalaceae

-See diagram: Sandalwood.
+See diagram: Sandalwood, (Santalum album)

 Santolina green, (Santolina virens), small evergreen shrub, small yellow flowers, aromatic leaves, Asteraceae

-Santolina Green, Mudbrick Herb Cottage, See text below Description.
+Santolina Green, Mudbrick Herb Cottage

 Santolina grey, (Santolina chamaecyparissus), lavender cotton, cotton lavender, Asteraceae

-Santolina Grey, Mudbrick Herb Cottage, See text below Description.
+Santolina Grey, Mudbrick Herb Cottage

 Wingleaf soapberry, (Sapindus saponaria), Hawaiian soapberry, soapnut, "Indian soap tree", in clumps up to 6 m, inflorescence dense panicles small white flowers, Americas, India, soapberry family, Sapindaceae

-Dried herb sold as seed hulls.
+Dried herb is sold as seed hulls.

-"Soapberry" usually refers to Sapindus species which contain |
+"Soapberry" usually refers to Sapindus species, which contain | Saponins |.

-Soapwort, (Saponaria officinalis), common soapwort, bouncing bet, crow soap, fuller's herb, bruisewort, perennial, up to 30 cm, mild detergent properties, used to wash old fabrics, in bath, shampoo hair and the dog, herbal remedy, chop leaves or root and simmer in water 5 minutes, strain and use, also for dandruff and rashes, contains poisonous, Saponins, Saponoside D, Europe, Caryophyllaceae.
+Soapwort, (Saponaria officinalis), common soapwort, bouncing bet, crow soap, fuller's herb, bruisewort, perennial, up to 30 cm, mild detergent properties, used to wash old fabrics, in bath, shampoo hair and the dog, herbal remedy, chop leaves or root and simmer in water 5 minutes, strain and use, also for dandruff and rashes, contains poisonous | Saponins | Saponoside D | Europe, Caryophyllaceae.

-Soapwort, Mudbrick Herb Cottage, See text below.
+Soapwort, Mudbrick Herb Cottage

 Rock soapwort, (Saponaria ocymoides), tumbling, prostrate, many-branched hairy stem, pink flowers, rock garden ornamental, Europe, Caryophyllaceae.